-- Do not give out personal information on the phone, through mail or over the Internet unless you have initiated the contact or know with whom you're dealing.
+- Do not give out personal information on the phone, through email or text unless you have initiated the contact or know with whom you're dealing.

 - Pay attention to your billing cycles.
 Follow up with creditors if your bills don't arrive on time.

 - Guard your mail.
 Deposit outgoing mail in post office collection boxes or at your local post office.
 Promptly remove mail from your mailbox after delivery.
 Ensure mail is forwarded or re-routed if you move or change your mailing address.

 - Minimize the identification information and number of cards you carry.